 We believe Admiral was prepared to gear up to a significant production run, had color television sales taken off, but not 30,000 sets.
 The industry was pessimistic about sales right from the start.
 The screen was to small, not enough color programming and the sets were way to expensive.
 How many sets were manufactured in the initial run?
 50, 100, 500 or 1000?
 We don’t know for sure.
 The articles found indicate Admiral had a grand scheme of manufacturing 30,000 color sets by the end of 1954.
 One thousand sets would be a drop in the bucket.

-Based on Admirals intention to have samples of their first color set available to ALL their distributors in the 21 city color network and the above and below articles, we don’t think it’s unreasonable to believe that 1000 sets were indeed manufactured.
+Based on Admirals intention to have samples of their first color set available to ALL their dealers in the 21 city color network and the above and below articles, we don’t think it’s unreasonable to believe that 1000 sets were indeed manufactured.
 In a 1955 contest, Admiral was giving away 10 such color sets.
 In our search of nationwide newspaper articles, we found various private re-sale ads of this Admiral color set in 1954 and 1955.
 We can’t post every article we found.
 It would take up too much space on this page.
 The question is, how many of these color sets sold?
 According to the collector community, we know 6 sets are known to exist.
 (Two recently discovered June 25, 2017)

 In this November 19, 1961 Chicago Tribune article, the President of Admiral Corporation claims Admiral’s first color television was introduced on December 19, 1953.

 In this November 10, 1963 Chicago Tribune article, Mr. Siracusa is now Chairman of the Board, Admiral Corporation.
 He writes, giving more details about the first Admiral color television.
 The new information is that the cabinet had a removable top for servicing of the chassis.